Mrs S Morgan – Head of School

 I joined the Governing Board as a Staff Governor in Spring 2017.
 I have two children at Green Street Green in year 3 and year 6, and have worked at the school since 2014, enjoying a variety of support roles within several year groups as well as the Speech and Language Provision.
 I currently work as an Intervention Support Assistant in year 4, and also represent the school as an Autism Champion - coming together with primary and secondary professionals across Bromley schools to promote inclusive practice and greater understanding.Being both a non-teaching staff member and parent on the Governing Board enables me to appreciate issues which effect the school from several perspectives.
 I am committed to being part of a Governing Body which is focussed on building an enabling and safe environment where children are excited by their learning and able to excel.

 I have spent twenty years as a senior business leader in one of the UK’s most high profile organisations.
 I bring to the Governing Body a wealth of expertise in project management and leadership.
 I am a keen rugby player and devote my spare time to coaching community rugby to disadvantaged children.

-I am Green Street Green’s representative on the board of trustees for the South Orpington Learning Alliance where I currently hold the role of Vice Chair.
+I am Green Street Green’s representative on the board of trustees for the South Orpington Learning Alliance where I currently hold the role of Chair.
 I also look at the way the school sports premium is spent and the impact this has on the children.